Hungry ghost: Myths of origin

-One story is of a rich man who traveled selling sugar-cane juice.
-One day a monk came to his house looking for some juice to cure an illness.
+Once, a rich man who travelled was selling sugar-cane juice.
+One day, a monk came to his house in search of some juice to cure an illness.
 The man had to leave, so he instructed his wife to give the monk the drink in his absence.
 Instead of doing this, she secretly urinated in the monk's bowl, added sugar cane juice to it and gave it to the monk.
 The monk was not deceived; he poured out the bowl and left.
-When the wife died she was reborn as a hungry ghost.
+When the wife died, she was reborn as a hungry ghost.

 Another such tale is of a man who was giving and kind.
-One day he was about to leave his house when a monk came by begging.
+One day, he was about to leave his house when a monk came by begging.
 The man instructed his wife to give the monk some food.
-After the man left his house his wife was overcome with greed.
+After the man left his house, his wife was overcome with greed.
 She took it upon herself to teach the monk a lesson, so she locked the monk in an empty room all day with no food.
 She was reborn as a hungry ghost for innumerable lifetimes.